-This wreath is one of the easiest Halloween decorations you’ll ever make.
-All you need is a few simple craft supplies and time to make this Halloween wreath.
+This Halloween rag wreath is one of the easiest Halloween decorations you’ll ever make.
+All you need is a few simple craft supplies and a little TV time to make this Halloween wreath.
 Thank you to Jo-Ann for supporting my crafting habit and sponsoring this post!

 I’m very excited to be working with Jo-Ann Fabrics for the next few months in a series of Celebrate the Seasons holiday craft posts.
 Of course, we’re starting off with Halloween decorations.
 I’m not a huge fan of super spooky or scary Halloween decorations.
 I prefer the cutesy pumpkins and candy.
 I also don’t own a Halloween wreath so this was the perfect opportunity to go to Jo-Ann’s and get creative.